arastta/docs/en/developers/override-system.md

 Open the `catalog/view/theme/mycustomtheme/template/common/header.tpl` file, find and replace all references to `default` with `mycustomtheme` in that file.

+Now go back to template folder 'mycustomtheme' and open the info.json file.
+Adapt any information like name of the theme, author, e-mail contact, description of the theme etc. to your needs.
+Later on you can open the other files within that folder to adjust more features of your theme.

 Finally, go to admin panel, then settings page and change the theme from `default` to `mycustomtheme`.